Keyboard shortcuts

 This feature is available starting with raspiBackup version 0.7.3 and as of now in Beta

 raspiBackup can restore a backup to a locally connected device immediately after creating it.
-This provides a backup that can be used right away to immediately restart a failed device or an OS that no longer boots by switching the boot medium.
-Without this feature, an existing backup must first be restored and requires more time.
-If the rsync backup type is used, the restore is simply a synchronization with the backup and completes very quickly.
-A tar backup type always is a full restore of the backup and therefore takes much longer.
-A dd backup type is not supported.
+This provides a so called cold backup that can be used right away to immediately restart a failed device or an OS that no longer boots by switching the boot medium.
+Without this feature, an existing backup must first be restored and this takes time.
+If the rsync backup type is used, the restore of current backup to the clone device is simply a synchronization with the backup and completes very quickly.
+A tar backup type always is a full restore of the backup and takes much longer.

 Steps to enable cloning: